|

 tui-na (bodywork/massage), cupping, guasha, breathing exercises and

 more to treat patients.
-Acupuncture and

 Herbal medicine are the main medical practice of